| The following is an excerpt from the book

 Mutalib, I cannot protect you either; O Fatima, daughter

 of Muhammad, even you I cannot save."
-(Sahahin)
+(Sahahin) He used to pray,

 "O Allah!
 I am but a man.
 If I hurt any one in any